oliloai/.github/profile/README.md

 We are olilo AI!

+Business: Olilo AI is built to serve the unique and diverse needs of businesses in different languages.
+Save time and money using pocket-friendly AI support chat agents, shopping assistants, and an AI staff for business intelligence, sales insights, fraud detection, and much more!

-olilo is an AI tool to connect and chat with all your digital data spread across multiple files, formats, and platforms.
+Personal: olilo is an AI tool to connect and chat with all your digital data spread across multiple files, formats, and platforms.
 Chat with PDFs, docs, videos, photos, & audio.
 Search, store, & retrieve your reports, health & shopping data using AI.

-A privacy-first approach to AI, Personal Data & Data Ownership.
-With olilo, your conversations are just that – private.
-You can trust our AI to keep your discussions confidential, whether you're discussing work, personal matters, or even just having a friendly chat.

 olilo is developed with the community by a privacy & product-first team.
 Experience the future of AI with a private, personalized, and privacy-first approach.
 Your Personal AI Companion: olilo is your partner in productivity, convenience, and peace of mind.

-Your Personal AI Companion: olilo is your partner in productivity, giving you superpowers and access to your entire digital data like never before.